TheSkyentist/GELATO/README.md

 Models
 -------------

-* Emission Line Model: Emission lines are modeled as Gaussians.
+* Emission Line Model: Emission lines are modeled as Gaussians parametrized with a redshift, a flux, and a dispersion (in km/s).
 They are forced to have a positive flux.
 The default value of the velocity dispersion of the line is set to 150 km/s, while it is bounded between 60 km/s and 500 km/s.
 This default can be adjusted in the "CustomModels.py" file.

-* Continuum SSP Model: The continuum is modeled as a polynomial with the degree specified by the parameters file.
+* Continuum SSP Model: The continuum is modeled as the sum of E-MILES SSP models.
+In total, 15 SSP models are used to build a continuum.
+The normalization coefficients are named for each SSP model.

-* Continuum Power Law Model:
+* Continuum Power Law Model: An additional power law continuum is attempted to be fit in addition to the SSP models.
+It is parametrized with a power law index, a normalization coefficient, and a scale (y = coeff*(x/scale)**(-index)).
+The scale is set by the wavelength range of the spectrum and is not a fitted parameters.

 Additional Components
 -------------